Ausdauersportler/IMAC-EFI-BOOT-SCREEN/EG/Readme.md

 The iMac9.1 limited by an older and different firmware version needed a modified version of the EnableGop driver.
 I managed to get it working and now we support all ever manufactured Mac desktop systesm with MXM3 slots.
 The vBIOS versions are labeled as with EnableGop91 as part of the file name.

-Files containing the LVDS string are meant for both LVDS systems: iMac9,1 24" and iMac10,1 21.5" All other files are optimized for eDP connected internal displays as found in the other iMac10,1 to iMac12,2 models.
+Files containing the LVDS string are meant for both LVDS systems: iMac9,1 24" and iMac10,1 21.5" All other files are optimized for eDP connected internal displays as found in the iMac10,1 27 inch, all iMac11,x and iMac12,x models.

 Some files contain names like Elpida, Samsung, and Hynix (VRAM manufacturing companies).
 Hynix memory comes on two different flavors, AFR and BFR.